markh-de/KiVar/README.md

 * To use `-12V`, (a string starting with a dash), as a value, the choice definitions `'-12V'` or `\-12V` would be appropriate.
 If the dash were not escaped, `-12V` would be interpreted as an option.
 * To assign an empty component value, use an empty quoted string `''`.
 * To assign a simple one-word component value, the value does not need to be quoted.
 E.g., `10mH` or `'10mH'` are equivalent.

+###### Spaces

+The use of separator _space_ characters may be subject to personal preference and does not affect the function of rules.

+For illustration, the following rule expressions are functionally equivalent:

+ * `ASPECT,VAR1 VAR2:'Value for One or Two',VAR3:'Value for Three'`
+ * `ASPECT, VAR1 VAR2: 'Value for One or Two', VAR3: 'Value for Three'`
+ * `ASPECT , VAR1 VAR2 : 'Value for One or Two' , VAR3 : 'Value for Three'`
+ * `ASPECT,   VAR1   VAR2:   'Value for One or Two',   VAR3:   'Value for Three'`

 ###### Closing Remarks